aczid/ru_crypto_engineering/README.md

 We implemented the PRESENT cipher in C and AVR assembly based on the original paper, the C version by Zhu/Gong and the Leuven AVR implementation.

 This AVR assembly version was optimized for small code size at the expense of speed.
-The current version requires 432 code bytes for the encryption and decryption routines.
+The current version requires 416 code bytes for the encryption and decryption routines and 16 bytes for s-boxes at adresses 0x100 and 0x200.

-* Code size:                 432 bytes
+* Code size:                 416 bytes
 * RAM words:                 18
 * Cycle count (encryption):  95079
 * Cycle count (decryption): 108843